 So what can you do to ensure your recycling efforts are having a positive impact?
 Check out 3 tips below:

 - Know the guidelines for your city.
 The single most important step you can take to be a better recycler is to know and follow the local rules.
 These may be available online (you can easily search for your city + recycling to see if your local guidelines are online) or you can call your municipality and ask.

 - Sort your recycling properly.
 Once you know the rules, it's important to sort your recycling properly so that you don't end up contaminating your bin or an even larger collection of recycling.

 - Take advantage of industry recycling programs.
 Many brands or stores have their own recycling programs where you can return your packaging to them and they will industrially recycle them for you, ensuring that they are recycled appropriately.
 Many grocery stores offer special recycling bins that are separated by package type, allowing you to recycle products that may not be recyclable by your home pickup program.
 Some brands also have programs that allow you to return packaging for industrial recycling, and many of them will send you free product as a thank you for being earth friendly.
-Each & Every has a recycling program where you can send back your empty deodorant containers once you reach 5 empties in exchange for a free travel size deodorant.
-You can find out more about the deodorant recycling program here.
+Each & Every has a recycling program where you can send back your empty containers once you reach 5 empties in exchange for $10 off your next order via our Conscious Club Rewards Program.
+You can find out more about the recycling program here.